Diversity, Inclusion, and Equity at Fuller

 The William E. Pannell Center for African American Church Studies seeks to expand the formation of today's Christian leaders, deepening their understanding of and engagement with the African American church and its contributions to society.

-Dr. Abernethy will advance Fuller Theological Seminary’s commitment to diversity, equity, and inclusive excellence in partnership with the Senior Leadership Team, Ethnic Center Directors, Diversity Council, staff, faculty, and students.
+Dr. García-Johnson will lead the development and implementation of strategies and plans to advance Fuller’s commitment to diversity, equity, and inclusive excellence in partnership with the Senior Leadership Team, ethnic center directors, Diversity Council, staff, faculty, and students.

 Conversing: Dwight Radcliff on Black Pain